-Bacopa 2017 submissions will open on April 1 and include the genre "flash story," which can be fiction, creative nonfiction, or memoir of 750 words or less.
-Below, I have posted a piece of memoir that could be submitted as flash story, flash memoir, flash creative nonfiction, or as a prose poem of 748 words not counting the title This piece is character driven, with a prose poem format that leans enough towards a story with a tiny plot or series of events, that I would accept it as a flash story.
+Bacopa 2017 submissions included the genre "flash story," which could be fiction, creative nonfiction, or memoir of 750 words or less.
+Below, I have posted a piece of memoir that could be submitted as flash story, flash memoir, flash creative nonfiction, or as a prose poem of 748 words not counting the title This piece is character driven, with a prose poem format that leans enough towards a story with a tiny plot or series of events, that I would accept as a flash story.
 Note the eccentric use of language and lack of traditional grammar.
-I am a nontraditional poetry and flash story editor and invite you to submit your tightly written stories or prose poems this year.
-(35 Tips for Writing a Brilliant Flash Story, by Kaye Linden)
+I'm a nontraditional poetry and flash story editor and invite you to submit your tightly written stories or prose poems next year.
+(See also my 35 Tips for Writing a Brilliant Flash Story)

 The folding unfolding picnic chair, yellow, green, white striped against dark wooden legs, folding down into a canvas seat for a three-year old's little girl body to sit still, stay quiet, so the adults might converse over picnic lunch, (Kentucky fried slaughtered chicken and other innocents) on the edge, innocents on the ledge ...

 What mother places an unfolding folding chair on the crest of a cliff?

 For a three-year old in a red and white checkered dress, (lace collar and flouncy skirt, white sox and white sandals)

 a larger cliff than for a mother, a large folding cliff that folds down and around and in on itself, bendy yet rigid, up and down and rocky and fashioned with tiny rocks and pebbles and hurting sticks and stones that do break bones and what mother does that?